docker-library/docs/mysql/README.md

 ### `MYSQL_ALLOW_EMPTY_PASSWORD`

+This is an optional variable.
 Set to `yes` to allow the container to be started with a blank password for the root user. *NOTE*: Setting this variable to `yes` is not recommended unless you really know what you are doing, since this will leave your MySQL instance completely unprotected, allowing anyone to gain complete superuser access.

 # Caveats